 Use of the root spread from Asia to the rest of the world and is now commonly found in just about any market.

 The root of the ginger plant is used in many kitchens to flavor different dishes, whether sweet or savory.
-It’s known for the touch of spice it gives to foods and for being a rich source of nutrients that are beneficial to the health.
+Overall, it’s known for the touch of spice it gives to foods and for being a rich source of nutrients that are beneficial to the health.

-This spice is found in a few different forms in markets and herbalists.
-We’d like to share the 3 best ways to use ginger and its health benefits.
+In this article, we’d like to share the three best ways to use ginger and its health benefits.

 This is one of the most used ways to take advantage of ginger’s anti-inflammatory, pain relieving and antioxidant properties.
-It’s ideal for calming aches and relaxing the body after an exhausting day.
+Overall, it’s ideal for calming aches and relaxing the body after an exhausting day.

 - 1 tablespoon fresh grated ginger